zopencommunity/meta/docs/Guides/GitOnZOS.md

 ## Migration considerations

 If you are migrating from Rocket Software's Git, the good news is that Git on z/OS should be compatible.
-However, if you encounter any issues, you can open an issue on the Gitport GitHub page (<https://github.com/zopencommunity/gitport/issues>).
+However, if you encounter any issues, you can open an issue on the [Gitport GitHub page](https://github.com/zopencommunity/gitport/issues).